Suwon World Cup Stadium

 Tickets can also be bought at the gates of the stadium from three hours before the start of the match.
 Suwon’s attendances are among the highest of the K-League and it sells out the occasional high-profile match.

-Ticket prices range from KRW12,000 for a seat behind one of the goals to KRW20,000 for a seat at the main stand.
+Tickets cost either KRW14,000 for a seat behind one of the goals or one of the sides, or KRW22,000 for a seat at the main stand.

 Suwon World Cup Stadium houses a museum on the history of Korean football that includes a 2002 World Cup memorial.
 The museum is opened daily from 10:00am to 5:00pm and entrance costs KRW1,000.